YAmikep/vagrant-meteor/README.md

 $ meteor
 ```

-Point a browser on your host to [http://localhost:3000](http://localhost:3000).
+Point a browser on your host to [http://localhost:3000](http://localhost:3000) or [http://meteor.dev:3000](http://meteor.dev:3000).
 You should see the meteor app.